anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter04.md

 <a name="4.5"></a>
 ## 4.5 CNI plugins

-The selected CNI multiplexer/metapulgin may be [DANM](https://github.com/nokia/danm) as it provides the possibility to use several other CNI plugins (`req.inf.ntw.06`) and provides an API based solution to administer the networks from a central point (`req.inf.ntw.03`).<br>
+As the selected CNI multiplexer/metapulgin MUST support other CNI plugins (`req.inf.ntw.06`) and MUST provide an API based solution to administer the networks from a central point (`req.inf.ntw.03`) the selected CNI multiplexer/metapulgin may be [DANM](https://github.com/nokia/danm).<br>

 The following table contains a comparision of relevant features and requirements in Multus and DANM.